pediapress/Collection/README.txt

 	The name of the template can be adjusted via the system message Coll-savedbook_template, i.e. by editing [[MediaWiki:Coll-savedbook_template]].

+* To enable ZENO and Okawix export, uncomment the corresponding lines in $wgCollectionFormats (file Collection.php).
+These exports are devoted to the Wikimedia projects and their mirrors.
+  They cannot be used on other wikis since they get data and search engine indexes from the cache of wikiwix.com.

 Customization via System Messages
 =================================